CanCanCommunity/cancancan/docs/debugging.md

+# Debugging Abilities

 What do you do when permissions you defined in the Ability class don't seem to be working properly?

-First try to duplicate this problem in the `rails console` or better yet, see [[Testing Abilities]].
+Have you already read the [Testing](./testing.md) section?
+You can now try to reproduce this problem in the `rails console`.

 ## Debugging Member Actions